Biclustering with Alternating K-Means: Penalization

 Let $||\mathbf{X}||_{F} = \sqrt{\sum_{i=1}^{n} \sum_{j=1}^{m} X_{ij}^2}$ denote the Frobenius norm of a matrix $\mathbf{X} \in \mathbb{R}^{n \times m}$.
 Let the index of the $k$ biclusters be from 0 to $k-1$.
 For every bicluster $j$ where $0 \le j \le k-1$, let $\mathbf{X}^{(j)}$ denote the submatrix of $\mathbf{X}$ consisting only of rows and columns that belong to bicluster $j$.
 The following penalization term is added to every bicluster $j$ where $1 \le j \le k-1$:

 Note that bicluster $0$ is the special bicluster that does not have the above penalization term.
 The parameter $\lambda$ is a tuning parameter.

 The motivation of the penalization method comes from the following two observations: \begin{enumerate} \item In general, the entries in the biclusters should represent signals, which means that they should not be close to zero.
-Therefore the Frobenius norm of the submatrix $||\mathbf{X}^{(j)}||_{F}$ induced by the bicluster $j$ should be large. \item However, not all rows and columns should be classified into one of $k$ biclusters representing signals.
+Therefore, the Frobenius norm of the submatrix $||\mathbf{X}^{(j)}||_{F}$ induced by the bicluster $j$ should be large. \item However, not all rows and columns should be classified into one of $k$ biclusters representing signals.
 Some rows or columns might just consist of random noise, and it is reasonable to include a special bicluster that represents random noise.
-Adding the penalization term $\lambda \cdot \frac{||\mathbf{X}||_{F}^2}{||\mathbf{X}^{(j)}||_{F}^2 + 1}$ to every bicluster creates a potential problem: when you are supposed to have a bicluster with entries close to zero, the penalization term might become excessively large.
-Thus we choose to not apply the penalization term to bicluster $0$, which is the special bicluster representing noise. \end{enumerate}
+Adding the penalization term $\lambda \cdot \frac{||\mathbf{X}||_{F}^2}{||\mathbf{X}^{(j)}||_{F}^2 + 1}$ to every bicluster creates a potential problem: when there is supposed to be a bicluster with entries close to zero, the penalization term might become excessively large.
+Thus, we choose to not apply the penalization term to bicluster $0$, which is the special bicluster representing noise. \end{enumerate} In the end, we decide to use the above penalization function, because it works reasonably well on both simulated and real-world data.

 The penalized loss function can be written as:

 When $\lambda = 0$, the penalized loss function reduces to the empirical clustering risk.

 It is important to point out that the loss function does not affect the alternating process between step 2 and step 3 in Algorithm \ref{algorithm}.
 However, the loss function does affect which specific biclustering result is chosen among different biclustering results produced by the algorithm: typically the algorithm is run with many random initializations, and even in each individual run, the algorithm needs to compare the two losses of two biclustering results: one at the end of step 1 corresponding to the partitions obtained by separate $k$-means, one at the end of step 4 when the algorithm finishes performing alternating $k$-means.
 Among all the different biclustering results, the biclustering result with the minimum loss is chosen as the final output.